dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Similarly, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0).

+If the IP address prefixes are absent, then full addresses are stored.

 # C-DNS format detailed description

 The CDDL definition for the C-DNS format is given in (#cddl).